Mark 8:27 meaning

 Other Relevant Commentaries:

-- Matthew 8:23-27 meaning.
-Jesus gets into the boat to go to the other side of the sea and His disciples follow Him.
-As they cross the sea, a great storm arises and threatens to sink their boat and drown them all.
-Jesus is fast asleep.
-The disciples wake Him and ask Him to save them.
+- Mark 4:35-41 meaning.
+Jesus crosses to the other side of the sea in a boat, and His disciples go with Him.
+As they sail, a great storm arises, threatening to sink the boat and drown them all.
+Meanwhile, Jesus is fast asleep.
+The disciples wake Him and plead for Him to save them.
+Jesus rebukes the wind and the waves and immediately everything clams down.
+Jesus then asks the disciples about their lack of faith.